jamesdemon923/jamesdemon923.github.io/_pages/about.md

 Hi!
 I'm **Haolan Xu (许皓岚)**, currently a visiting student in [University of Illinois Urbana-Champaign](https://ece.illinois.edu/), working with [Prof. Narendra Ahuja](https://vision.ai.illinois.edu/).
 Before that, I got my MSCS in [University of Florida](https://www.cise.ufl.edu/), working with [Prof. Jorg Peters](https://www.cise.ufl.edu/~jorg/), and my Bachelor's degree in Sichuan University.

-My aim is to help machines understand the world and generate scene-aware 3D/4D assets with enough physical accuracy while making them accessible to non-specialists.
+My aim is to generate physically accurate 3D & 4D assets with scene awareness to help machines understand the world.
 I have been exploring the following research directions:

-- Neural Rendering & Scene Representations
+- Inverse Rendering
-- 3D/4D Generative Models
+- 3D & 4D Generative Models

-Outside of work, I love traveling, NBA, and video games.
+Outside of work, I love traveling, NBA, and F1.

 **I'm happy to chat about research or anything else and eager for more collaborations on these topics.
 Feel free to reach out!**